 - Dramatic Irony.
 Dramatic irony is an event the significance of which is known only to observers (typically, the audience) and not the participants (typically, the actors).

 - Situational Irony.
-Situational irony is an event which occurs seemingly in mockery of the circumstances.
+Situational irony is an event that occurs seemingly in mockery of the circumstances.

-Easy Examples of IronyHere are some easy examples of irony:
+Easy Examples of IronyHere are some easy examples of the three different types of irony:

 - That's just what I needed. (i.e., It isn't.)

 - I'm so glad it's raining. (i.e., I'm not.)

 - There's no evil witch here.
 (A typical "behind you" moment in a pantomime is an example of dramatic irony.)